Speed limits in Spain – your complete guide

 In addition to required documents, British motorists in the country are required by law to carry the following items when driving to avoid hefty on-the-spot fines from the police.

 In your car, you will need reflective jackets for yourself and all passengers.
-However, these might not be mandatory in some places, but you will be fined for walking on the road or hard shoulder if not wearing one if your car does breakdown.
+These might not be mandatory in some places, but you will be fined for walking on the road or hard shoulder if not wearing one if your car does break down.

 You will also need a warning triangle and headlamp beam deflectors with you on your journey.